rmbolger/Posh-ACME/Posh-ACME/Plugins/AcmeDns-Readme.md

 Press any key to continue.:
 ```

 For each CNAME in the list, you need to create the associated record on your DNS server before continuing.
-Assuming the records get created properly, the process should complete succesfully.
+Assuming the records get created properly, the process should complete successfully.
 Future renewals will complete without additional prompting as long as no new names are added to the cert.

 ## (Advanced) Pre-registration and CNAME creation